timKraeuter/BPMN-Analyzer/server/README.md

 docker login tg2022.azurecr.io --username $APP_ID --password $AZURE_PW
 ```

-4. Push image to Container Registry
+4. Push the image to the Container Registry

 ```bash
 docker push tg2022.azurecr.io/bpmnanalyzer:v1
 ```

-5. Create new container app revision in the GUI.
+5. Create a new container app revision in the GUI.